Yelrahc-sudo/Charley-s-Second-Brain-Template/README.md

 ![](https://worker.rahc.top/imgs/heima-class-AI/202312092304327.png)
-This is my second brain template.
+This is my second brain.
 In my brain, I use PARA and Digital Garden Method to build it.

 These obsidian plugins used in the brain are follow, including,
 - [Metadata Menu](https://github.com/mdelobelle/metadatamenu): to manage the metadata in my notes.